AirshipCMS/Docs/Collections.md

 When you create a new template directory, it will automatically be generated on the Airship Server.
 When you execute the command `airship land` the directory and four templates will download to the `/compartments/templates/` directory.

+### Collection Settings

+#### Will this Collection have Categories?
+This turns on Categories for the collection.
+Admins will be able to add/edit/delete categories and sort items in the collection into categories.

-#### Collection Settings
+#### Will this Collection have Tags?
-The first two are whether or not the collection will have Categories or Tags.
-If categories are enabled, each item can be put into smaller groups, such as categorizing blogs under various topics.
-When categories are enabled, the categories.html and category.html page can then be used for category specific views on the site.
-If tags are enabled, each item can then be tagged with keywords, which can be used for filtering or other indexing purposes.
-Each item can have multiple categories and tags.
+This turns on Tags for the collection.
+Admins will be able to add and delete tags for items in the collection.

-The third option, `Is the Permalink field editable by Admin Users?`, is the option to enable or disable whether or not Admin users can customize each item's permalink.
+#### Is the Permalink field editable by Admin Users?

-The fourth option, `Will this Collection allow user submissions?`, is the option to enable or disable Public Make.
-When public make is enabled, items or posts can be created from the site rather than just in Admin, such as through contact forms or other methods using POST requests.
+When enabled, this shows the Permalink field in the Edit Content view of an item in the collection.
+By default, this field is enabled.

+#### Will this Collection allow user submissions?
+When public make is enabled, anonymous users can create POST requests to the collection.

-#### Post Fields
+### Post Fields

-##### Categories
-Categories are used to create other, more specific, groups within each collection.
-When categories are enabled, the use of the categories.html and category.html pages can be used to render different category specific views in your site.

-For more information, see the [Categories](/documentation/view/categories) documentation.

-##### Tags
-Tags are used to attach keywords to each aerostat, which can then be used for either other grouping or indexing purposes.

-For more information, see the [Tags](/documentation/view/tags) documentation.

-### Datafields
-The Post Fields section includes a variety of datafields to use in order to start creating page content.
-There are four fields that are created by default and cannot be modified: ID, Created At, Updated At, and Title.
+The Post Fields section displays data specific to the collection.
+There are three properties that are created by default and cannot be removed: `ID`, `Created At`, and `Updated At`.
+If Categories are enabled for the collection `Categories` will show in the list.
+If Tags are enabled for the collection `Tags` will show in the list.

-When adding new fields, each field requires a Title, Variable Name, and Type.
-The order of these datafields can be changed by dragging each field into the proper position.
+When you add custom fields, each field requires a `Title`, `Variable Name`, and `Type`.
+The order of these datafields can be changed by dragging and dropping each field into the desired order.

+#### Title
-The Title is the identifier for the field.
-When editing the Page, each field will have this identifier directly above the field input.
+The `Title` is the identifier for the field.
+When editing the content for a page, this displays as the label directly above the field input.

+#### Variable Name
-The Variable Name is the same as the Title, but _only_ contains lowercase letters, numbers, dashes, and underscores.
+The `Variable Name` is the same as the Title, but only_contains lowercase letters, numbers, and underscores.
 The variable name is not editable, and is the identifier used when rendering the content from each field when using [Propeller Helpers](/documentation/view/propeller-helpers).

-The Type of the field is optional and varies from text inputs to lists of images.
+#### Type
+The `Type` of the field sets what content fields display in the CMS.

-For more information and example usages, see the documentation on [Datafields](/documentation/view/datafields).
+For more information on datafields and example uses, see the documentation on [Datafields](/documentation/view/datafields).

-### Aerostats
-Aerostats are items in each collection.

-See the [Collection Item Properties](/documentation/view/collection-item-properties) documentation for more information.
+---

-## Modify a Collection
+## Modify a Collection (Superadmins Only)
-In order to change the title, public path, layout, template, settings or fields on a collection, you must Modify the collection.
-To change the content for an item, see the [Edit an Aerostat](/documentation/view/collections#user-content-edit-an-aerostat) section for more information.

-To modify a collection, navigate to `Collections` within Admin from the sidebar at the left, and click the wrench tool icon on the collection you would like to modify.
-The Modify tab at the top right should be the active tab, and the collection title at the top should now include the text `(Modify)`.

-Be sure to click the `Modify Collection` button at either the top or bottom of the page after making all desired changes.
+To change properties and fields for a page, click the [ICON] Modify icon of the page you want to modify.
+Make changes to the page fields and properties and click the Modify Collection button.

+## Delete a Collection (Superadmins Only)
+To change properties and fields for a page, click the [ICON] Modify icon of the page you want to delete.
+At the bottom of the page, click the `Delete Collection` link.
+When prompted, click `Confirm Delete`.

+When deleting a collection, **all** items within the collection will also be deleted.
+If any of the items are being referenced by a [related aerostats field](/documentation/view/datafields#user-content-related-items), they will be deleted as well.

+---

+# LEFT OFF HERE!

+## Items / Posts / Aerostats in a Collection
+An item in a collection is sometimes referred to as a "post", or the Airship term for a item is an "aerostat".
+For more information on item properties, see the [Collection Item Properties](/documentation/view/collection-item-properties) Docs.

+## View all Items in a Collection (Admins & Superadmins)

 ## Create an Aerostat
 To create an Aerostat, navigate to the List All view of the collection in which the new Aerostat should belong to, then click `New Item` at the top right.
 To get to the List All view of the collection, first navigate to the `Collections` page in Admin from the sidebar at the left, then click the list icon on the desired collection.
 The active tab at the top right should say `List All`.